Andersen0/nrf52840_uart_commands/README.md

 * Command parser:

-    Implemented with a small command_table[] that maps commands to handler functions for easy extension.
+    Implemented with a small `command_table[]` that maps commands to handler functions for easy extension.
+Controls input validation by tokenizing in a generic layer.

 * LED abstraction: